-If you are not using hashtags on Instagram yet, you definitely need to start ASAP.
-People search using tags and you can also choose to follow certain ones so you see more of the content you love in your feed.
+If you are not using tags on Instagram yet, you need to start ASAP.
+People search using tags, and you can also choose to follow certain ones, so you see more of the content you love in your feed.

 Our top tips for using hashtags on Instagram:

-- You can add up to 30 hashtags per post so why not use all those opportunities.
+- You can add up to 30 per post, so why not use all those opportunities?

 - Use your insights and analytics to see which posts gain you the most reach.